wixtoolset/web/src/Docusaurus/docs/reference/wixext/dotnet.md

 WiX includes a number of MSI properties and bundle variables to detect .NET Framework, .NET Core, and .NET in the WixToolset.Netfx.wixext WiX extension.
 There is also a custom action to generate native images on .NET Framework.
 To use them, add a package reference to WixToolset.Netfx.wixext in your .wixproj or use [`wix extension`](../wixexe.md#extension) and [`wix build -ext`](../wixexe.md#build) at the command line.

 ## .NET Framework

-WixToolset.Netfx.wixext includes support for "traditional" .NET Framework (as compared to .NET "Core" and just-call-me-.NET v5 and later).
+WixToolset.Netfx.wixext includes support for "traditional" .NET Framework (as compared to .NET Core and just-call-me-.NET v5 and later).

 :::info
 Documentation is provided here for WixToolset.Netfx.wixext functionality for currently-supported versions of .NET Framework.
 Functionality for older versions is available but not documented.